awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 **Note**: For information about the AWS CDK, see [What is the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html).

 For complete instuctions on how to run the supplied AWS CDK script, see [Feedback Sentiment Analyzer (FSA)](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/applications/feedback_sentiment_analyzer/README.md).

-### Update the Lambda functions

-After you execute the AWS CDK script, the Lambda functions are created.
-However, you can replace the ones installed by using the AWS CDK with newer versions if you desire.
-For example, if you want to add more logging functionality, you can modify the Java Handler classes and run **ModifyLambda** without having to run the CDK script again.

-**Note**: This is an optional step.

-To update the Java Lambda functions, perform the following tasks:

-1. Update the FSAApplicationResources with the AWS resource names that the AWS CDK script created.
-Make sure to update the **STORAGE_BUCKET** variable.

-2. Create the FAT JAR by running **mvn package**.
-The JAR file can be located in the target folder.

-3. Sign in to the AWS Management Console for Amazon S3 and put the FAT JAR in the S3 bucket named **java-mediabucket**.
-(This bucket was created by the AWS CDK script.)

-4. Run the **ModifyLambda** Java class.
-Make sure to specify the exact AWS Lambda names, which you can view in the Lambda console.
-Otherwise, the code does not work.
-When done, you see a message that the Lambda functions have been updated.

 ### Check permissions for the Lambda roles